 - Submit a 1–2 page technical explanation of how and why you recorded, mixed, and mastered the recording(s).
 Include a list of microphones and other input devices used, as well as the type of signal processing such as equalization and compression.

 - Submit a statement outlining your future plans and reasons for seeking admission to this program.
-This statement is separate from the essay required by the Common Application and Pioneer Application.
+This statement is separate from the essay required by the Common Application.

 Please choose your area of study from the list below for additional audition/portfolio information.